Local Government by-elections

 In addition, if the voter intending to run as a candidate or the nominating organization requests it, the election office performing the verification shall provide information on the result of the verification.

-If the nomination meets the legal requirements, the local election commission shall register the mayoral candidate, and the Metropolitan Election Commission shall register the chief mayoral candidate, no later than the 4th day following the submission of the nomination.
+If the nomination meets the legal requirements, the local election commission shall register the candidate for mayor, and the Budapest Election Commission shall register the candidate for mayor of the capital, no later than the 4th day following the submission of the nomination.

-Rules Regarding the Nomination of a Joint (Chief) Mayoral Candidate
+Rules Regarding the Nomination of a Joint Candidate for the Mayor of the Capital

-Two or more nominating organizations may nominate a joint (chief) mayoral candidate.
+Two or more nominating organizations may nominate a joint candidate for the mayor of the capital.

-The recommendation form must be requested jointly by the nominating organizations participating in the nomination of the joint candidate on the A4 form.
+The recommendation sheet must be requested together by the nominating organizations participating in the nomination of the joint candidate on the A4 form.

 - they are removed from the central electoral register before the start of voting,